theguly/iris-doc-src/docs/operations/api.md

 Through the REST API, one can do almost as much as it is possible to do through the web interface.
 Under the hood, the web interface is actually talking to the API.

+The API endpoints are reachable on the same port as the web interface, i.e 443/HTTPS by default.

 !!! hint
     A Python client is available [here](https://github.com/dfir-iris/iris-client) to ease the automation.